networknt/json-schema-validator/README.md

 | Arguments         | The arguments used for generating the message.
 | Type              | The keyword that generated the message.
 | Property          | The property name that caused the validation error for example for the `required` keyword.
 Note that this is not part of the instance location as that points to the instance node.
 | Schema Node       | The `JsonNode` pointed to by the Schema Location.
 This is the schema data that caused the input data to fail.
-It is possible to get the location information by configuring the `JsonSchemaFactory` with the `LocationJsonNodeFactoryFactory` and using `JsonNodes.tokenLocationOf(schemaNode)`.
+It is possible to get the location information by configuring the `JsonSchemaFactory` with a `ObjectReader` that uses the `LocationJsonNodeFactoryFactory` and using `JsonNodes.tokenLocationOf(schemaNode)`.
 | Instance Node     | The `JsonNode` pointed to by the Instance Location.
 This is the input data that failed validation.
-It is possible to get the location information by configuring the `JsonSchemaFactory` with the `LocationJsonNodeFactoryFactory` and using `JsonNodes.tokenLocationOf(instanceNode)`.
+It is possible to get the location information by configuring the `JsonSchemaFactory` with a `ObjectReader` that uses the `LocationJsonNodeFactoryFactory` and using `JsonNodes.tokenLocationOf(instanceNode)`.
 | Details           | Additional details that can be set by custom keyword validator implementations.
 This is not used by the library.

 Annotations contains the following additional information